Minimal noise in non-quantized gravity: Detailed derivations of the Lindblad equations

 \subsection{Constraints on the Lindblad operators}

 We impose the conditions outlined in Sec. \ref{sec:model construction} to constrain the form of our general quantum channel

 where

+and the Hamiltonian takes the form \eqref{eq:ham_initial} or \eqref{eq:ham_initial_2}, whether the Newtonian interaction is sourced by the Newton potential or by the dissipation terms, respectively.
 Here we assume that the Lindblad operators $\hat L_\lambda$ are functions only of the position operators to connect our framework to the majority of examples models in the literature.
 We start by imposing Galilean symmetry.
 In the context of Lindblad dynamics, we say that a unitary operator $U$ is a symmetry of the system if it maps solutions of the dynamics $\rho$ to solutions of the same dynamics, namely:

 with $\rho'=U\rho U^\dagger$.
 This condition implies that the Hamiltonian is invariant while the dissipative part transforms covariantly

 Of course, the Hamiltonian is already invariant under Galilean symmetry and requires no further simplification.
 As for the dissipation term, we conveniently switch to center of mass and relative position coordinates: